merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 $ anvi-import-collection binning_results.txt -p SAMPLES-MERGED/PROFILE.db -c contigs.db --source "SOURCE_NAME"
 {% endhighlight %}

+The file format for `binning_results.txt` is very simple.
+This is supposed to be a TAB-delimited file that contains information about which contig belongs to what bin.
+So each line of this TAB-delimited file should contain a contig name (or split name, see below), and the bin name they belong to.
+If you would like to see some example files, you can find them [here](https://github.com/meren/anvio/tree/master/tests/sandbox/example_files_for_external_binning_results).
+They will help you see the difference between input files for splits and contigs after reading the following bullet points, and demonstrate the structure of the optional "bins information" file.

 Two points:

 * It is common that we use `anvi-export-splits-and-coverages` to export coverage and sequence composition information to bin our contigs with software that can work with coverage and sequence composition information.
 In this case, our `binning_results.txt` contains *split names*.
 But if you have contig names, you can import them using `anvi-import-collection` with the flag `--contigs-mode`.

 * You can also use an information file with the `--bins-info` parameter to describe the source of your bins (and even assign them some colors to have some specific visual identifiers for any type of visualization downstream).

-There are example files [here](https://github.com/meren/anvio/tree/master/tests/sandbox/example_files_for_external_binning_results) that show the difference between input files for splits and contigs, and demonstrate the structure of the optional bins information file.

 {:.notice}
 You can use `anvi-export-collection` to export collection information and import into other profiles.
 It becomes very handy when you are doing [benchmarking between different approaches](% post_url anvio/2015-06-23-comparing-different-mapping-software %).